Hassan-Radi/heracles/README.md

 ## <a name="appiumTests"></a>Part 3: Appium tests
 An example of using the automation framework (build in part 2) to write some UI test cases for the Android app (using Appium as a Black-Box testing method).

+ - Written in IntelliJ IDE using Java (JDK 8+) and built with Maven.
+ - UI tests are written using TestNG (As it allows the flexibility to create xml test suites).
- - You need to have the Appium server running on your machine.
+ - You need to have the Appium installed on your machine.
 You can either do this by installing Appium from the command line, or an easier way would be to install the [Appium Desktop app](https://github.com/appium/appium-desktop).

 #### How to run it?
  - Make sure that you have `JAVA_HOME` & `ANDROID_HOME` added to your environment variables (Otherwise the Appium session would fail to be created).